strongloop/strong-mq/README.md

 });
 ```

-XXX(sam) use cluster in example

 ## Event: 'error'

-Errors may be emitted as events from either a connection or a queue, once they have been
+Errors may be emitted as events from either a connection or a queue.
+The nature of the
-succesfully opened.
-The nature of the errors emitted depends on the underlying provider.
+errors emitted depends on the underlying provider.

 ## Messages